168 books about Liberalism and 16

 Harvard University Press, 2011

-Why do free people submit to any rule?
-How is consent of the governed formed?
-Block argues that the source is found in the nursery and schoolroom, where the necessary synthesis of self-direction and integrative social conduct —so contradictory in logic yet so functional in practice—are established without provoking reservation or resistance.
+A democratic government requires the consent of its citizens.
+But how is that consent formed?
+Why should free people submit to any rule?
+Pursuing this question to its source for the first time, The Crucible of Consent argues that the explanation is to be found in the nursery and the schoolroom.
+Only in the receptive and less visible realms of childhood and youth could the necessary synthesis of self-direction and integrative social conduct—so contradictory in logic yet so functional in practice—be established without provoking reservation or resistance.

 Jordanna Bailkin